top of page

 Ready to Shift Your Attachment Patterns?

-Tim Jackson, LMFT is a licensed therapist in the State of Tennessee and Commonwealth of Virginia.
-Tim provides, individual, relationship, and group counseling in his East Nashville counseling office and online for clients in Tennessee & Virginia.
+Tim Jackson, LMFT, is a licensed therapist in the State of Tennessee and Commonwealth of Virginia.
+Tim provides individual, relationship, and group counseling in his East Nashville counseling office and online for clients in Tennessee & Virginia.

 Keywords: East Nashville Counseling, East Nashville Therapist, Tim Jackson Counseling